 Resident and non-resident fur dealer licenses are required to have a $5,000 forfeiture bond.
 If the fur is from raccoon only, a bond is not required.

-Commercial licenses and bonds must be renewed by April 1st of each year.
+Commercial licenses and forfeiture bonds must be renewed by April 1 of each year.

-Premium for a Georgia Trapping or Fur Dealer Bond is dependent on credit.
+The premium that you pay for a Georgia Trapping or Fur Dealer Forfeiture Bond is dependent on credit.
+Our rates start at $100 with good credit.
+Contact our Surety Bond Specialists for a free quote.